powerseb/powerseb.github.io/_posts/2023-02-26-Another-phishing-tool.md

 In this article I would like to introduce you to a tool / template I created, which can be used to phish credentials and even handle MFA.
 This work is heavily based on the initial article of [mrd0x](https://mrd0x.com/bypass-2fa-using-novnc/).

+## TL;DR

+New Phishing tool based on noVNC, scalable, with a reverse proxy and docker based - [NoPhish](https://github.com/powerseb/NoPhish.git).
+Perfect for Adversary in the Middle (AITM) attacks.

 ## Basic Concept

 So, we all know and love phishing.
 From my experience there are two kinds of phishing attacks: